• Products

 While stock prices can often be volatile, old-school dividend payments can provide a steady stream of income.
 And, when dividends are re-invested, the potential rewards can be compounded.

 The relative importance of dividends to overall returns has waxed and waned through the years.
 In the 1970s, dividends accounted for 73% of the total returns of the S&P 500 Index.1 In the years between 2010 and 2020, dividends accounted for only 17% (see FIGURE 1).
-Since then, as overall returns have fallen off, dividends as a percentage of total returns have been slowly making a comeback.
+Since then, as overall returns have fallen off, dividends as a percentage of total returns have continued to drift lower, making up only 15% of total returns in the years since 2020.

 FIGURE 1